 - the capacity to direct investigations and prosecutions at the decentralised level through an increase of the number of European Delegated Prosecutors; - the security standing of the organisation; - continued adaptations of its Case Management System.

 All the other identified needs for 2024 unfinanced remain valid and have to be addressed in 2025.

-The expenditure needs of the EPPO for 2025 are therefore estimated to reach €108.1m, broken down as follows:
+The expenditure of the EPPO for 2025 are €85.9m, broken down as follows: